robmuh/robmuh.github.com/_posts/2015-01-18-linux-as-god-intended.markdown

 static Harp site or a Meteor or Node app.
-I believe the progress made in light-weight server processes brought about by node and nginx has enabled an entire new approach to web site and web app development yet to be fully explored.
-I can't imagine this approach not catching on like wild-fire in the web development education space.
+I believe the progress made in light-weight server processes brought about by node and nginx has enabled an entire new approach to web site and web app education yet to be fully explored.
+I can't imagine this approach not catching on like wild-fire.

 ## Collaboration